lenewsad/IntuneEDU/IntuneEDU/how-to/settings/what-are-settings.md

 ---
 # required metadata

-title: What are settings? | Intune for Education | Microsoft Docs
+title: What are settings?
+titleSuffix: Intune for Education
 description:
 keywords:
 author: barlanmsft